-- Finish tightening the four screws on the outside corners of the plastic coupler.
+21. Finish tightening the four screws on the outside corners of the plastic coupler.
 Tighten evenly, in an automobile X type pattern as shown in figure 6.14.
 If you do not tighten evenly, you may break the fastener.
 Once the outsides are firmly tight, tighten the two screws that hold the fiberglass spreader in place.
-Figure 6.15 shows the suggested method for tightening the screws. - When completely tightened, THE SWEEP COUPLER HALVES SHOULD TOUCH OR ALMOST TOUCH, as shown in figure 6.16.
-IT IS BEST TO LET THE SCREWS SIT FOR A WHILE (15-30MIN) AND TIGHTEN IN INTERVALS IN ORDER TO ALLOW THE PLASTIC SWEEP MATERIAL TO REFORM.
-This also will reduce the chance of damaging the clamps or snapping a screw. - Figure 6.17 shows the completed sweep-repeat the process for each sweep.
+Figure 6.15 shows the suggested method for tightening the screws.
+22. When completely tightened, THE SWEEP COUPLER HALVES SHOULD HAVE GAP OF ABOUT 5/16" - 3/8", as shown in figure 6.16.
+This gap is not critical as the coupler is mostly to keep the spreader in place properly.
+IT IS BEST TO LET THE SCREWS SIT FOR A WHILE (15-30MIN) AND TIGHTEN IN INTERVALS IN ORDER TO ALLOW THE PLASTIC CLAMP MATERIAL TO BE-FORM.
+This also will reduce